lizhou21/lizhou21.github.io/_pages/about.md

 supervised by Prof. [Wenyu Chen](https://www.researchgate.net/profile/Wenyu-Chen-10).

-I visited the [CoAStaL](https://coastalcph.github.io/) NLP group in the University of Copenhagen (2022-2023), where I had the pleasure of being supervised by [Daniel Hershcovich](https://danielhers.github.io/) and working with the rest of the team.
+I visited the [CoAStaL](https://coastalcph.github.io/) NLP group in the University of Copenhagen (2022-2023), where I had the pleasure of being supervised by Prof. [Daniel Hershcovich](https://danielhers.github.io/) and working with the rest of the team.

 My research interest focuses on cultural knowledge probing and enhancing, cross-cultural and multi-lingual transfer learning,